School greening means making sustainability for today's children and future generations the focus of curriculum and

-and operations, and organizational behaviour.
+and organizational behaviour.

 When approaching the analysis with an open mind, it becomes clear: greening schools might be the most cost-effective path toward improving school performance.
-In fact, it might be the only educational achievement enhancing path that is also "profitable" (due to energy and operational cost benefits) even without considering the secondary (job creation, student/teacher health) and tertiary (pollution levels, capacity building for energy efficiency and other "green" across the country) benefits.
+In fact, it might be the only educational achievement enhancing path that is also "profitable" (due to energy and operational cost benefits) even without considering the secondary (job creation, student / teacher health) and tertiary (pollution levels, capacity building for energy efficiency and other "green" across the country) benefits.

 — A. Siegel